Brettles/aws-shared-ingress/README.md

 Deploy this template once per application.
 It would normally be deployed in a separate account to the ingress VPC but it will work equally well in the same account (see the FAQ below).
 ### Application Ingress Configuration Template
-This template deploys a seperate public and private subnet for each application in the ingress VPC.
-You could combine these into a single public and single private subnet if you wish.
-Doing so would use less IP addresses.

-Once that is done, it creates the ALB; creates and assigns a security group to the ALB; sets up a CloudFront distribution with an origin pointing to the ALB; secures the connection to the ALB by using a prefix group and a custom header [as per the documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/restrict-access-to-load-balancer.html).
+This templates creates the ALB for the application; creates and assigns a security group to the ALB; sets up a CloudFront distribution with an origin pointing to the ALB; secures the connection to the ALB by using a prefix group and a custom header [as per the documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/restrict-access-to-load-balancer.html).

 ** TODO **: How does the ALB know about the IP targets that PrivateLink presents?
 Do we use the PL identifier for a lookup?

-You will need to specify the VPC id of the ingress VPC that was created in the previous step.
+You will need to specify the VPC id of the ingress VPC and select the public subnets that were created in the previous step.
 You will also need to name the application.
 This isn't particularly important except that the name is used as a key to ensure that CloudFront and ALB communicate securely.
+The application name will also be used in the tags.

 Deploy this template once per application.
 It is deployed in the same account and region as the Ingress VPC Template.
 ### Application Workload Template